Raymondhe437/Tenreyro-Thwaites-2016-Replication/README.md

 # Tenreyro-Thwaites-2016-Replication
-Attempt to replicate Tenreyro &amp; Thwaites 2016
+Attempt to replicate and annotate the MATLAB code for Tenreyro &amp; Thwaites 2016.